-GRN 419 HUMAN AGING: PHYSICAL AND MENTAL HEALTH
+GRN 419 HUMAN AGING: PHYSICAL AND MENTAL HEALTH (4)

 Prerequisite: PSY 153.
 Same as PSY 419.
-As needed.
+Annually, Spring.
+Jr. or Sr. standing or consent of the instructor.

 GRN 470 INTERNSHIP IN GERONTOLOGY

 Same as PSY 470 except that the following prerequisites are required in addition to those required for PSY 470: PSY 321 and 322.
 Depending on arrangements that can be made and student's interests, internships will take place in mental health clinics, state mental hospitals, medical hospitals, nursing homes, day care centers, government, senior centers, retirement homes, etc.